evansd/whitenoise/docs/index.rst

 * Serving gzipped content (handling Accept-Encoding and Vary headers correctly)
 * Settting far-future cache headers on content which won't change

-Worried that serving static files with Python sounds like a terrible idea?
+Worried that serving static files with Python is horribly inefficient?
+Still think you should be using Amazon S3?
 Have a look at the `Infrequently Asked Questions`_ below.

 QuickStart for Django apps